 If either of these scenarios affect you then the below changes are important to understand:

 - If you took a deposit on any Assured Shorthold Tenancy before April 2007 and have not protected it then the deposit must be protected and PI served, otherwise you will not be able to issue a Section 21 notice at any point in the future.
-However, it’s important to note that there are no penalties for any landlords who don’t protect deposits in these circumstances.
+However, it’s important to note that there are no penalties for any landlords who don’t protect deposits with a landlord deposit scheme in these circumstances.
 This effectively confirms the decision in Charalambous vs Ng.

 - If you took a deposit on a tenancy since 6 April 2007 and protected and served the PI, and the tenancy has since either rolled into a SPT or been renewed, then as long as the deposit is still protected in the same scheme and the tenancy details have not changed you will be deemed to have complied.
 In other words, this specific change overturns Superstrike vs Rodrigues judgement.